mfactory-lab/sv-manager/README.md

 ### Quick Install

 * Log in to your server
-* __If you don’t have a key pair yet, skip this step: it will be generated automatically__.

-  If you have a key pair, create the key pair file in your home directory (you can also upload it via scp if you prefer):
+* Create the key pair file in your home directory (you can also upload it via scp if you prefer):
   ````shell
   nano ~/validator-keypair.json
   ````
   Paste your key pair, save the file (ctrl-O) and exit (ctrl-X).
-* __If you don’t have a *vote account* key pair yet, skip this step: it will be generated automatically__.
+* __If you don’t have a *vote account* key pair yet, skip this step for TESTNET: it will be generated automatically__.

   If you have a *vote account* key pair, create the key pair file in your home directory (or upload it via scp):
   ````shell